Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Lesson07.md

 ### Heroku Deployment

-Deploying your bot means it will run forever --- even if your computer is turned off!
+Deploying your bot means it will run forever --- even when your computer isn't on!

 **Use this sample script to deploy your bot to Heroku**: